 Self Storage vs Home Storage: Which is Best?

-Whether you’re tackling a renovation, downsizing, or just trying to get your garage or shed under control, storage is always a key part of the equation.
-And at some point, every DIYer hits the same question: do I build more storage at home, or is it time to rent a self storage unit?
+I’ve even started clearing things out rather than finding new places to put them, which helps, but only goes so far.
+At some point, every DIYer hits the same question: do I build more storage at home, or is it time to rent a self storage unit?

-Home storage
+Home Storage

 home storage clutter

-Pros of home storage
+Pros of Home Storage

 1. It’s free (sort of)